 - A sole proprietorship becomes a corporation or partnership.

 - A corporation becomes a sole proprietorship or partnership.

 - A partnership becomes a corporation or sole proprietorship.

 - An individual owner dies, and his or her estate takes control of the business.

 You may or may not need an EIN, depending on the type of business you operate.
 However, even sole small business owners often find it beneficial to have an EIN because they can use it instead of their Social Security Number.
 This provides some protection and privacy in these days of identify theft dangers.

 If you need help with EINs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.